eborboihuc/Deep360Pilot-CVPR17/README.md

 ## Pre-trained Model
 Please download the trained model [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjNWdFbnVYbG9kNm8).
 You can use `--model {model_path}` in `main.py` to load the model.

+## Dataset
+If you want to test on our dataset, please download the dataset [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjWnF3LV9WUXdZMzA) and place it under `./data`.
+You can use code from [here](https://yenchenlin/Deep360Pilt-optical-flow) to convert it to our input format.

 ## Author
 Hou-Ning Hu / [@eborboihuc](https://eborboihuc.github.io/) and Yen-Chen Lin / [@yenchenlin](https://yclin.me)